RagoByte/Screen-and-Overlay-Services/README.md

 ---
 # 💡 Tips
 ### Add these components to your UI gameObjects
 ### 🖱️ Clickable — simple replacement for Unity’s Button.
-Add it to a UI object and subscribe to ActionOnClicked.
+Add it to a UI object and subscribe to `ActionOnClicked`.
 ### ✨ AnimatedClickable — Smooth press/release animations.
 Add this component to your custom button

 ---